intel-iot-devkit/how-to-code-samples/doorbell/java/README.md

 }
 ```

-## Preparing the Intel® Edison board before running the project
+## Preparing the Intel Edison board before running the project

-In order for the sample to run you will need to copy some files to the Intel® Edison board.
+In order for the sample to run you will need to copy some files to the Intel Edison board.
 Two sorts of files need to be copied from the sample repository:

 1. Jar files- external libraries in the project need to be copied to "/usr/lib/java"

-## Running the program using Intel® System Studio IoT Edition
+## Running the program using Intel System Studio IoT Edition

-When you're ready to run the example, make sure you saved all the files.
+When you're ready to run the example, make sure you have saved all the files.

 Click the **Run** icon on the toolbar of Intel® System Studio IoT Edition.
 This runs the code on the Intel® Edison board.